ZumDeWald/intl-dates/README.md

 This package provides a quick and easy way to work with dates by returning an object containing commonly used, helpful date related data.
 It can also be passed an [options object](#options) to further customize the way the date information comes back, such as language (locale). <br />

-Currently the package exports a custom React hook that returns an object with helpful date related data.
+For your convenience this package exports both a Vanilla JavaScript function (`intlDates`) and a custom React Hook (`useIntlDates`).
+Both return the same object (`dates`) containing helpful date related data.

 ### Sections: